palmtop/SFP-reprogrammer/README.md

 # SFP-reprogrammer

-Some time ago I bought an Aruba S2500 siwtch for ~ 50 USD + 70 USD shipping cost, because in the forums I have read, that it is very silent and it is compatioble with almost any 10G SFP.
-After long waiting the switch arrived, and it tured out, that it is not that silent and none of my 4 SFPs available at home works with it :-(.
+Some time ago I bought an Aruba S2500 siwtch for ~ 50 USD + 70 USD shipping cost, because in the forums I have read, that it is very silent and it is compatible with almost any 10G SFP.
+After long waiting the switch arrived, and it turned out, that it is not that silent and none of my 4 SFPs available at home works with it :-(

-Aftre a lot of search and experimenting I learned that most of the SFPs can be reprogrammed and the Aruba switch only cares about the modell number, so if I change the modell number to an appropriate one, the switch will accept the SFP.
+After a lot of search and experimenting I learned that most of the SFPs can be reprogrammed and the Aruba switch only cares about the modell number, so if I change the modell number to an appropriate one, the switch will accept the SFP.

 There are ready products fro SFP programming, but for my case with a few $20 SFP-s it was not worth buying a $300 programmer, even if that price is not high at all.